 Building a truly supportive, engaged community requires a holistic approach.
 Our students hail from neighborhoods all across the city; we want to make sure the conversations and relationships that begin in the classroom will flourish outside of them.
 That’s why our faculty, facilities, support staff, and school programming are available to each of our students every weekday from 7:30 a.m. to 6:00 p.m., well beyond normal class hours.

-All of our students take advantage of this incredible resource—participating in afterschool athletics, rehearsing with an ensemble in the music room, exploring new technologies with the Incubator Club, meeting individually with a faculty member, or studying in small groups.
+All of our students take advantage of this incredible resource—participating in afterschool athletics, working on art projects during Open Studio, honing their Spanish skills at the Language Center, studying for a math test in Think Tank, building new gadgets in the Robotics Lab, snapping and editing photos for the yearbook, or helping produce the school musical.
 The extra time students spend together and with faculty is invaluable.
-Our schoolhouse is not just a set of classrooms, and not just a laboratory, a studio, a theater, a kitchen, a media center, and an office space—it is also a home away from home.
+Our campus is not just a set of classrooms, and not just a laboratory, an art studio, a theater, a kitchen, a media center, and an office space—it is also a home away from home.

 Ours is a young, vibrant, and rapidly growing endeavor—with grassroots beginnings and ambitious goals.
 Incorporated in 2009, ESLA began by providing tuition-free afterschool programs that offered playful, project-based learning in the STEM fields (science, technology, engineering, and mathematics).
-In 2012 ESLA opened its doors to twenty-eight full-time students in the middle school—our first brave group of scholastic pioneers.
-Since then our community has expanded to include over 140 students in grades six through twelve, and our school has developed one of the most vibrant liberal arts curricula in the city.
-ESLA will proudly graduate its first senior class in the spring of 2017, and will grow to include 350 students—our target capacity—in the next five years.
+In 2012 ESLA opened its doors to twenty-eight full-time students in the Middle School—our first brave group of scholastic pioneers.
+Since then our community has expanded to include over 190 students in grades six through twelve, and our school has developed one of the most vibrant liberal arts curricula in the city.
+ESLA has proudly graduated two senior classes, and will grow to include 360 students—our target capacity—in the next five years.